 Inspired by the stories of Ladye Park, just outside the town of Liskeard in Cornwall, where pilgrims once gathered in a wooded valley and here is believed to have been a chapel or shrine.
-The drawing depicts the female goddess 'Kerrid' believed to be a spirit who though powerful, relied on a cauldron of knowledge and inspiration for her powers.
-Her creative thought was understood to come from a higher spirit than herself through the cauldron which was her well.
 I have drawn the water as a stream flowing through the centre of the picture.
-Ancient men and women had an innate insight and awareness of a creator and this came in the form of many gods.
-Many pilgrims were drawn to this particular wooded valley in the early catholic christian faith as it enveloped the spirit of Mary and the immaculate conception.
+Many pilgrims were drawn to this particular wooded valley in the early catholic christian faith.
 The drawing has a man on horseback who represents the changes afoot, as the reformation brought about the destruction of many such chapels.
 Ladye Park itself is said to have become one of the King's hunting grounds as well as cattle pasture.
-The falcon in the picture is driving out the old spirits and the representation of the chapel slowly becomes entwined in the forest.
+The falcon in the picture is driving out the old spirits and the chapel slowly becomes entwined in the forest.

 You can just see the house near the base of the large tree trunk set in the valley.